The Appalachian student news organization receives numerous accolades at national level

 Third place,

-- “Building the plane as we fly it,” Jackie Park and Mickey Hutchings (theappalachianonline.com/building-the-plane-as-we-fly-it/)
+- “Building the plane as we fly it,” Jackie Park and Mickey Hutchings (

 - Sixth place,